New Zealand Lotto

 How to Play New Zealand Lotto

-Players purchase a minimum of four lines and pick six numbers from 1 to 40 and must match all of them in order to win New Zealand Lotto’s First Division prize of at least NZ$1 million.
+To enter, players must select six numbers from 1 to 40 and purchase a minimum of four lines.
+In order to win New Zealand Lotto’s First Division prize of at least NZ$1 million, players must match all six of their chosen numbers to those that appear in the draw.
 A Bonus Ball is drawn after the six main numbers and increases the value of any prizes won if matched with three, four or five main numbers.

-When players play the main New Zealand Lotto game, they also have the option to enter two add-on games for an additional fee - Strike! and Powerball.
+When players take part in the main New Zealand Lotto game, they also have the option to enter two add-on games for an additional fee - Strike! and Powerball.